 Diseases & Conditions : Arthritis and Other Rheumatic Diseases

-Lateral epicondylitis (commonly known as tennis elbow).
-A condition characterized by pain in the back side of the elbow and forearm, along the thumb side when the arm is alongside the body with the thumb turned away.
-The pain is caused by damage to the tendons that bend the wrist backward away from the palm.
+Lateral epicondylitis.
+This is most often known as tennis elbow.
+It causes pain in the back side of the elbow and forearm, along the thumb side when the arm is alongside the body with the thumb turned away.
+The pain is caused by damage to the tendons that bend the wrist back and away from the palm.

-Medial epicondylitis (commonly known as golfer's or baseball elbow).
-A condition characterized by pain from the elbow to the wrist on the palm side of the forearm.
+Medial epicondylitis.
+This is most often known as golfer's or baseball elbow.
+It causes pain from the elbow to the wrist on the palm side of the forearm.
 The pain is caused by damage to the tendons that bend the wrist toward the palm.

-Rotator cuff or biceps tendonitis.
-A shoulder disorder characterized by the inflammation of the shoulder capsule and related tendons.
+Rotator cuff tendonitis.
+This is also known as biceps tendonitis.
+It’s a shoulder disorder.
+It causes inflammation of the shoulder capsule and related tendons.

 DeQuervain's tenosynovitis.
-The most common type of tenosynovitis disorder characterized by the tendon sheath swelling in the tendons of the thumb.
+This is the most common type of tenosynovitis disorder.
+It causes swelling in the tendon sheath of the tendons of the thumb.

 Pain in the tendon when moved

 Swelling from fluid and inflammation